 • Title-page: RIME | DEL SIGNOR | TORQUATO | TASSO. | PARTE PRIMA. | Insieme con altri componimenti | del medesimo | CON PRIVILEGIO. | {publisher’s device} | IN VINEGIA, M D LXXXI. || Contents: 1.
 Rime; 2.
 Aminta favola boscareccia; 3.
 Conclusioni amorose; 4.
 Il Romeo, overo del Giuoco dialogo; 5.
 Lettera, nellaquale paragona l’Italia alla Francia; 6.
 All’eccellentis signor Duca di Urbino; 7.
 Dialogo del l’amor.
 Pagination: [2 blanks], [2] – t.p. / blank, [4] dedication, [2] – blank / content, [16] – tavola, [1] 2-160 – rime, [8] [1] 2-74 – aminta, [4] 1-9 [10 blank] – conclusion, [2] [1]-22 – dialogo, [2] 1-27 [28 blank] – lettera, [2] 1-4 – all’eccellentiss, [4 blanks], [2] 1-17 [18 blank] – dialogo del l’amor, [2] – Car.
 52 / Car.
 113., [4 blanks], total 372 pages.
 Collation: 8vo; first blank, *4, **8, A-K8, 2A-2L8 M4, last blank; total 186 leaves, incl. first and last blanks.
 Note: 2F2, 2G1, 2K4, 2L1, and 2M3,4 – unsigned.
 Binding: 15.2 x 10.3 cm, 19th-century polished calf by Duke St., St. James, London (ticket) Cambridge panels ruled in gilt with fleurons at corners, two crimson labels to spine with gilt lettering, gilt in compartments, raised bands ruled gilt, rebacked, AEG, bookplate to front pastedown: “BIBLIOTECA | del | Conte Leonardo Vitetti | Ambasciatore d’Italia” in a frame, and “The Robin Collection” to FEP.
 Inset a card from Bryn Mawr College Library.
 Provenance: Satinsky, Robin F. (American, 1919 – 2008), The Robin Collection.
 Count Leonardo Vitetti (Italian, 1895 – 1973) Bryn Mawr College Library (Pennsylvania) Contributors: Torquato Tasso (Italian, 1544 –1595) – author.
 Aldus Manutius, the Younger (Italian, 1547 – 1597) – printer, publisher.

 • Iron tsuba of round form decorated with design of dragonfly in negative openwork (in-sukashi).
 It may be Ko-Tōshō (old Tōshō) or just Tōshō school, without a 'Ko'.
 Probably the dragonfly here is used as a family crest (mon).
 Muromachi period.
+However, Boris Markhasin and Skip Holbrook insist this is a 20th-century machine-made tsuba.
 Dimensions: Height: 95.0 mm.
 Width: 93.6 mm.
 Rim thickness: 2.1 mm.
 Center thickness: 2.3 mm.
 Nakago-ana: height = 30 mm, width = 7.8 mm.
 A dragonfly design is described by John W. Dower as following "During the period of feudal warfare, the dragonfly is reputed to have been am especially popular design applied to arrow quivers, and some warriors adopted it as a family crest.
 One reason for this was the insect's alternative names of katsu mushi and shogun mushi, both meaning 'victory insect'."
 Merrily Baird is even more talkative regarding the matter: "The dragonfly (tombo) in Japan is emblematic of martial success, as various names for the insect are homophones for words meaning "victory".
 The dragonfly is also auspicious because references in the Kojiki and Nihongi link it in both name and shape to the old kingdom of Yamato.
 This legacy has led to the use of dragonfly as an emblem on arrow quivers and as family crest.
 It also appears occasionally in conjunction with such imperial motifs as the chrysanthemum.
 Used in a context devoid of historical associations, the dragonfly is a seasonal symbol of late summer and early autumn."
 Dragonfly was an extremely often motif for the tsuba in all times, primarily in earlier times, before Tokugawa pacified the nation.
 The same motif is used on Ōnin tsuba in this collection:

 • Round tsuba of iron; well forged thin plate decorated with a rudder (kaji) and an oar, or paddle (kai) with a water drop, executed in a combination of negative (in-sukashi) and positive (ji-sukashi) openwork.
 It may be Ko-Tōshō (old Tōshō) or just Tōshō school, without a 'Ko'.
 The characteristics of the plate point toward an older piece, however the combination of negative and positive silhouettes pulls the date of manufacture in an opposite direction.
 Muromachi period.
 Height: 90.0 mm.
 Width: 89.0 mm.
 Rim thickness: 2.1 mm.
 Center thickness: 2.3 mm.
 Nakago-ana: height = 29 mm, width = 8.8 mm.
 A rudder and an oar design is classified by John W. Dower as "Sailing vessels and gear": "Unlike many other motifs, sailing vessels and sailing gear failed to collect an interesting lore or to develop levels of meaning."
 Merrily Baird does not say anything about these symbols.
 Yuzuri Okada says: "Ships, sails, rudders, etc. also supply motive of the same class as wheels."
 He does not provide us with the description of the motive supplied by the wheel.
 The same motif is used on Ōnin tsuba in this collection: